Burlington Lawn Edging Services

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Burlington

-Lawn edging projects in Burlington must comply with local zoning setbacks, typically 3-10 feet from property lines, though verification with municipal ordinances is recommended.
-Adherence to easement restrictions and right-of-way requirements is crucial.
-Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities, and use hand-digging near irrigation, lighting, gas, or electric lines.
-Safety protocols include PPE such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves.
-Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid obstructing hydrants or emergency access.
+Lawn edging projects in Burlington must comply with local zoning setbacks, typically 3-10 feet from property lines, though it is important to verify current ordinances.
+Always respect easements and right-of-way restrictions.
+Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities; hand-digging is required near irrigation, lighting, gas, or electric lines.
+Safety protocols include using PPE such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves, along with regular equipment maintenance.
+Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signage, or emergency access.
 For municipal work, a minimum 1M liability insurance and bonding may be required.
-Burlington Building Department

 29 Center Street, Burlington, MA 01803